ory/sdk/clients/client/go/docs/UpdateSettingsFlowBody.md

 `func (o *UpdateSettingsFlowBody) HasDelete() bool`

 HasDelete returns a boolean if a field has been set.

+### GetRotateSecret

+`func (o *UpdateSettingsFlowBody) GetRotateSecret() UpdateSettingsFlowWithDeviceAuthnMethodRotateSecret`

+GetRotateSecret returns the RotateSecret field if non-nil, zero value otherwise.

+### GetRotateSecretOk

+`func (o *UpdateSettingsFlowBody) GetRotateSecretOk() (*UpdateSettingsFlowWithDeviceAuthnMethodRotateSecret, bool)`

+GetRotateSecretOk returns a tuple with the RotateSecret field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRotateSecret

+`func (o *UpdateSettingsFlowBody) SetRotateSecret(v UpdateSettingsFlowWithDeviceAuthnMethodRotateSecret)`

+SetRotateSecret sets RotateSecret field to given value.

+### HasRotateSecret

+`func (o *UpdateSettingsFlowBody) HasRotateSecret() bool`

+HasRotateSecret returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)